Planet Fitness Streeterville Chicago

 Mixed Facilities Room

-There are two separate rooms upstairs at this Planet Fitness gym.
+There are two separate rooms upstairs at this Planet Fitness gym in Chicago.
 However there’s no door between them, you need to go back down.
 One contains mostly arc trainers, a range of glute/leg machines and some decent mats where you can do floor work, along with stretching apparatus.
 There are also Swiss balls and medicine balls.
 Apart from weights, these are the only gym toys you’ll find here.
 The other upstairs room simply contains more resistance equipment, similar to that downstairs.

 Summary of Planet Fitness Streeterville